Recarving Rushmore

 Recarving Rushmore: Ranking the Presidents on Peace, Prosperity, And Liberty is a non-fiction book authored by American socio-political commentator Ivan Eland.
 Published in 2009 by the Independent Institute, the book reviews the history of the United States with a particular emphasis on that of the presidents who have led the nation.
-Taking issue with previous accounts in which historians have ranked the officials, the author applies his libertarian approach in terms of using different criteria to judge the men.
+Taking issue with previous accounts in which historians have ranked the officials, the author applies his libertarian approach in terms of using different criteria to judge each president.

 LewRockwell.com published a supportive review of the book.
 The official website of the U.S. Libertarian Party praised Recarving Rushmore as well in a blog post about the book, with Eland's writing lauded as being "direct and fair".

 A revised version of the book came out in 2014.

-The title alludes to the famous American monument Mount Rushmore.
+The title alludes to the famous American monument Mount Rushmore, also known as the Shrine of Democracy.

 Background and contents

 Eland has served as a senior fellow at the Independent Institute.
 In terms of public service, he has spent fifteen years working for the U.S. Congress on foreign affairs, particularly focusing on national security issues.
 As a libertarian commentator, his writings have appeared within multiple publications.

 Starting with George Washington, Eland expresses his willingness to criticize individuals who have otherwise received high praise from historians.
 He condemns Washington's conduct during the Whiskey Rebellion in particular, for example.
 The author describes the first president's actions as inherently reckless.
 Later serving leaders who attract particular scorn and who receive low rankings in Eland's analysis include Andrew Jackson, Theodore Roosevelt, and Franklin D. Roosevelt.
 In contrast to other, conservative-based takes on history, Eland additionally considers Jimmy Carter to have been a better president than Carter's immediate successor, Ronald Reagan, and he goes so far as to label Carter as the best modern president in U.S. history.

-In some cases, the author agrees with past criticisms of particular presidents undertaken by more conventional historians.
+In some cases, the author agrees with past criticisms of particular presidents undertaken by more mainstream historians.
 For instance, Eland condemns Zachary Taylor for the leader's lack of a response to the "shameful murder" of indigenous American tribes during the California Gold Rush.
-The author additionally blames Franklin Pierce for pushing policies that benefited slavery and ultimately lead to the American civil war in Eland's opinion.
+The author additionally blames Franklin Pierce for pushing policies that benefited slavery and ultimately led to the American Civil War in Eland's opinion.

 Using the tripartite model of evaluating leaders based on promoting peace, advancing the U.S. economy, and proliferating liberty, the author ultimately concludes that John Tyler was the greatest American president.
 Grover Cleveland and Martin Van Buren take the second and third ranks on the list, respectively.
 Woodrow Wilson, in Eland's opinion, was the worst president in U.S. history.
 In sum, Eland writes that Wilson "made the world safe for war, autocracy, and colonialism".

 In terms of the previous president (when the book was initially published, in 2009), the author expresses a dim view of George W. Bush.
 He asserts that the leader implemented "aggressive foreign policies" that "undermined the republic at home".